maxpkline/maxpkline/README.md

 - In my free time, I am an avid 3D printer, mainly FDM and not resin.
 It is fun to make things from nothing!
 - I am honored to be called an Eagle Scout, which has taught me countless lessons in survival as well as everyday life skills.
 - Gardening is one of my favorite hobbies, and I love to grow exotic or unusual plants that may turn off others due to their high standards.
-- Deep learning is a relatively new topic I have been diving into, and have looked into creating am AI model to detect any diseases my plants could have.
+- Deep learning is a relatively new topic I have been diving into, and have looked into creating an AI model to detect any diseases my plants could have.
 - Cooking is another big passion of mine, before college I was stuck deciding between culinary school or computer science.
 - I absolutely love learning.
 Even in my free time I am always looking to improve my understanding, or for new skills to learn